 Slavery was to be a last resort.
 Israel was to "remember that you were a slave in Egypt and the LORD your God redeemed you from there" (Deuteronomy 24:18).

 Sometimes, circumstances were such that the laws requiring care for the poor were not enough.
 In ancient agrarian societies, it was often extremely difficult to provide for oneself and one's family.
 Many slaves in Old Testament Israel had sold themselves to prevent starvation; others had been sold by their family so the family wouldn't starve.

 Types of Slaves

 The Old Testament recognized different types of slaves depending on their circumstances.
-None of them correspond to modern chattel slaves.

 The Old Testament Law gave the procedure for taking foreigners (Deuteronomy 20:10-11).
 When making war against a city, Israel was to first extend an offer of peace, in which the city's inhabitants could voluntarily bind themselves over as slaves to Israel.
 This was more like serfdom than slavery.
 Foreign women and children could be taken in war, but the women could also be taken as wives (Deuteronomy 21:10-13; Rahab—Matthew 1:5).

 A poor man could sell himself to a richer man if there was famine and the poor man had no way to provide for himself.
 Or a debtor could sell himself to the one he owed money to.
 If the debtor owed money to several people, he could sell himself to a rich man who agreed to pay off the debts.
 Similarly, the head of a household could sell a family member in exchange for any of the above.
 Other arrangements were possible; Jacob sold himself to Laban for fourteen years to pay the bridal prices of Leah and Rachel.
 Some debt slaves were foreigners and lived under slightly different regulations if they were not proselytes (converted Jews).